Posted on 7/8/2019 in Accessibility

 Over the past year and a half or so, law firms have been sending out demand letters, threatening to sue websites that fail to meet website accessibility.
 These demand letters typically seek a settlement agreement which includes an award of attorney's fees, costs to plaintiffs, and creation of a web accessibility compliance plan.

 How Likely Are You To Be Sued?

-The chances are pretty low.
-However, on June 12th, 2017, in what is considered to be the first ADA case dealing with website accessibility against a private company, Winn-Dixie, the plaintiff was awarded an “injunctive relief“.
+The chances aren't as low as they used to be, with approximately 9000 cases being filed each year.
+In fact, as recently as June 12th, 2017, in what is considered to be the first ADA case dealing with website accessibility against a private company, Winn-Dixie, the plaintiff was awarded an "injunctive relief".
 The terms of the injunction stated that Winn-Dixie will:

 - Pay the plaintiff's attorney fees